Rdoc detection of aliases

 It might also be a good idea to always have doc examples using both forms in case of aliases.

-#2 Updated by Zachary Scott 4 months ago
+#2 Updated by Zachary Scott about 1 year ago

 - Status changed from Open to Assigned